pondrejk/dizzer/chap5-case_study_2.md

 how to encode and decode time based rles to vector tiles
 - rle - will save memory?

-## 4.6 Aside on UX -- enhancing usability with motion

 ## 4.7 Case Study: Pandemics traffic exploration